NickelousTex/LaunchDarklyLOS/README.md

 # placeholder image

-Update the kind of user in App.js to be a 'admin' - this will pass the targeted rules and the card will appear.
+Update the key in App.js to be a 'admin_user' - this will pass the targeted rules and the card will appear.
 ```
 context: {
     kind: 'admin',